iceamdeveloper/iceam/wp-content/plugins/event-tickets-plus/readme.txt

 = [4.5.3] 2017-07-26 =

 * Fix - Fixed some included files' paths to ensure they can be overwritten in line with our Themer's Guide [68228]
-* Fix - Fixed some PHP notices that would show up when buying EDD tickets [83227]
+* Fix - Fixed some PHP notices that would show up when buying Easy Digital Downloads tickets [83227]

 = [4.5.2] 2017-07-13 =